JonathanMEdwards/subtext10/doc/language.md

 }
 x = 1 ternary-program(2, .input3 := 3)
 ```
-The syntax `.input3 := 3` is actually a change operation applied to the `do` block.
+The syntax `.input3 := 3` is actually a change operation on the `do` block of `ternary-program`.
 It changes the value of the `input3` input item to 3.
-The same thing happens with the second input: `.input2 := 2` , but that is hidden in the syntax.
+The same thing happens with the second input, which is interpreted to mean `.input2 := 2`.

 ### Local variables